earlye/BrowBeater/README.md

 figured I'd download the latest Qt Creator (3.6.1), the latest Qt (5.6.0), and see if I could pull it off.

 And now, I've got the Mac version (mostly) working.
+Next item in the backlog is more than a little crucial, though :-D.

 ### BACK LOG:

-* Figure out how to register Brow Beater as a browser on mac
+* ~Figure out how to register Brow Beater as a browser on mac~ Apparently this requires a bunch of info.plist magic.
+It looks like you have to specify an application version along with a whole bunch of url schemes and file types.
+I'm not sure what the minimal set is.

 * Make sure that clicking a link outside BrowBeater will launch BrowBeater, and that the user can then use BrowBeater to launch other browsers.

+* Filter BrowBeater out of the list of browsers.

 * Write Windows platform code.